 - Sponsored Guest parking permits are not valid in metered spaces, residential spaces, state vehicle spaces, and disabled spaces unless the appropriate DMV disabled placard or plates are displayed.

-- Any vehicle that is registered to or in use by a Cal Poly employee, a currently enrolled student, or a concurrently enrolled student is NOT entitled to the use of Sponsored Guest parking permits and will be issued a notice of parking violation if found displaying such a permit.
-Requests for exemption to this regulation must be submitted to the University Police Department prior to a vehicle being issued a citation for any related violations.
+- Any vehicle that is registered to or in use by any Cal Poly employee or currently enrolled student are NOT entitled to the use of Sponsored Guest parking permits and will be issued a notice of parking violation if found displaying such a permit.

-- Staff and students are prohibited from parking in sponsored guest spaces except after 5:00 p.m., weekends and holidays when campus is closed.
+- Any valid Cal Poly permit is honored in sponsored guest spaces after 5:00 p.m., weekends and holidays when campus is closed.